bioinfo-ucsd/BISB-Bootcamp-softeng/README.md

 ## Before you begin

 1. Make sure you have a GitHub account.
 See [here](https://www.codecademy.com/articles/f1-u3-git-setup) for help.
-2. (Optional) You may want to cache your GitHub credentials in git so you do not repeatedly have to enter your password.
+2. Authenticate GitHub from your computer and allow git to remember by caching your GitHub credentials.
 See [this page](https://docs.github.com/en/github/using-git/caching-your-github-credentials-in-git) for details.
+We suggest using the GitHub Command Line Interface (CLI), `gh`, which is installed on DataHub.
 3. Everyone will be assigned a number xx (e.g., 01-99)

 ## Brief Overview